Pacifism: Christianity

 Throughout history many have understood Jesus of Nazareth to have been a pacifist, drawing on his Sermon on the Mount.
 In the sermon Jesus stated that one should "not resist an evildoer" and promoted his turn the other cheek philosophy.
-"If anyone strikes you on the right cheek, turn the other also; and if anyone wants to sue you and take your coat, give your cloak as well ...
+"If anyone strikes you on the right cheek, turn the other also; and if anyone wants to sue you and take your coat, give your cloak as well...
 Love your enemies, do good to those who hate you, bless those who curse you, pray for those who abuse you."
 When one of his apostles drew a sword to defend Jesus, Jesus told him, "Put your sword back into its place.
 For all who take the sword will perish by the sword" (Matthew 26:52).

 There are those, however, who deny that Jesus was a pacifist and state that Jesus never said not to fight, citing examples from the New Testament.
 One such instance portrays an angry Jesus driving dishonest market traders from the temple.
 A frequently quoted passage is Luke 22:36: "He said to them, 'But now, the one who has a purse must take it, and likewise a bag.
 And the one who has no sword must sell his cloak and buy one.'"
 Pacifists have typically explained that verse as Jesus fulfilling prophecy, since in the next verse, Jesus continues to say: "It is written: 'And he was numbered with the transgressors'; and I tell you that this must be fulfilled in me.
 Yes, what is written about me is reaching its fulfillment."
 Others have interpreted the non-pacifist statements in the New Testament to be related to self-defense or to be metaphorical and state that on no occasion did Jesus shed blood or urge others to shed blood.

+Middle Ages

+In the Medieval era, a similar form of Christian pacifism found within the Gospel of St. Matthew reemerged in the writings of St. Francis of Assisi in 1221.
+In his denunciation of the religious violence which characterized the Fifth Crusade, Francis drew upon his own disillusionment as a soldier in Pope Innocent III's crusade to observe, "Blessed are the peacemakers, for they shall be called children of God (Mt.5.9).
+They are truly peacemakers who are able to preserve their peace of mind and heart for love of our Lord Jesus Christ, despite all they suffer in this world."
+According to St. Bonaventure, Francis maintained that this form of universal pacifism requires humanity to transcend a limited "theoretical" or "abstract" understanding of it as a concept, by practicing "peace through word and through the example of one's own life."
+In this sense, Christian pacifism for St. Francis was yet another expression of a reverence for all living creatures of the natural world as outlined within his Canticle of the Sun.